element14 Community

 • javagoza

-javagoza 1 month ago +1
+javagoza over 3 years ago +1

 Great, I'm working on a similar project, looking for ideas for an old Bother electronic typewriter that I found abandoned on my street last month.
 I already have the typewriter working as a typewriter…